Cohabitation and the Law: Tips and Warnings

 Cohabitation and the Law: What You Should Do

-1. Consider entering into a cohabitation agreement before moving in together.
-It can set the ground rules for the financial and other arrangements in the relationship, and may prevent a lot of headaches if the relationship doesn't last.
+- Enter into a cohabitation agreement before moving in together.
+This agreement can set the ground rules for financial and other arrangements.
+This may prevent a lot of headaches if the relationship doesn't last.
 A family law attorney can help you craft an appropriate agreement for your cohabitating relationship.

-2. Hold title to any major purchases in the name of the person or persons who is/are actually paying for it.
-If you buy a car with your own down payment and make all the monthly payments yourself, the car should be in your name only.
-Joint purchases, however, should be in the names of both parties.
+- Hold title to any major purchases for the person paying for them.
+If you buy a car with your own down payment and make all the monthly payments, the car should be in your name only.
+Joint purchases should be in the names of both cohabitating partners.

 - Keep most finances separate and bank accounts separate.
 This will help avoid heated disputes in the event the relationship terminates.
 Doing this can also help you keep peace of mind.

-4. Keep accurate records of your financial contributions to any property your partner holds.
+- Keep accurate records of your financial contributions to any property your partner holds.
 This will help establish each of your property rights.

-5. Write "gift" or "loan" on checks written to your partner if you want to negate any possible suggestion that you have been supporting him or her, which is an issue that can arise in a post-break-up "palimony" lawsuit.
+- Write "gift" or "loan" on checks written to your partner to negate any possible suggestion that you have been supporting them.
+This issue can arise in a post-break-up "palimony" lawsuit.
 Palimony is like alimony, where one partner must pay the other partner after breaking up.
 The only difference is that these ex-partners were never married.

-6. Remember that a never-married parent has the same child support obligations as a once-married parent.
+- Remember that a never-married parent has the same child support obligations as a once-married parent.
 This means that child custody and support payments will not be affected by cohabitation.

 Cohabitation: What to Avoid

-1. Never commingle your money by opening joint accounts, incurring joint debts, or making joint purchases if you want to avoid legal complications and the possibility of a "palimony" suit for support of your partner after a split.
+- Never commingle (or mix) your money by opening joint accounts, incurring joint debts, or making large joint purchases.
+This will help if you want to avoid legal complications and the possibility of a palimony suit for the support of your partner after a split.

-2. Avoid holding title to major purchases in your partner's name alone if you are both paying for that property, even if they orally agrees that the house or car belongs to both of you.
+- Avoid holding title to major purchases in your partner's name alone if you are both paying for that property.
+Avoid this even if they orally agree that the real estate or car belongs to both of you.
 The deed or title is more convincing evidence than one partner's allegation of a spoken promise.

-3. Be cautious about co-signing or guaranteeing debts that are incurred by your partner unless you intend to be equally responsible for paying them back, even if you should split up.
+- Be cautious about co-signing or guaranteeing debts incurred by your partner.
+This is true unless you intend to be equally responsible for paying them back, even if you split up.

-4. Remain financially independent of your partner so that you can support yourself in the future.
-Whereas divorced spouses may have the legal obligation to support each other, especially if one gave up a career to take care of the home and children, the same is not true of former cohabitants.
-Either keep up your skills and contacts in the job market, or consider a written agreement setting forth your partner's legal obligation to help support you if the relationship ends.
+- Avoid being financially dependent on your partner so that you can support yourself in the future.
+Divorced spouses may have legal obligations to provide spousal support.
+This is not true for former cohabitants.
+Keep up your skills and contacts in the job market, or consider a written agreement.
+This agreement can establish your partner's legal obligation to help support you if the relationship ends.

-5. Avoid holding yourselves out to the public as a married couple or use the same last name, even casually, if you want to avoid the legal complications of a palimony suit.
+- Avoid holding yourselves out to the public as a married couple or using the same last name, even casually.
+This will help you avoid the legal complications of a palimony suit.
 It can also help prevent common-law marriage (in states where it is recognized) issues if the relationship ends.

-Get Professional Help Understanding Cohabitation and the Law
+Get Legal Help with Cohabitation and the Law